 Our mentors are our greatest assets.
 If you’re thinking about becoming a mentor, we welcome you to get involved and help assist new students at UWA.
-If you are looking to get a UniMentor, register your interest.
+Or if you are a new student looking to get a UniMentor, register your interest.

 Why be a mentor?

 Being a mentor is rewarding, and students participate for many reasons, but most agree they receive as much from being a mentor as they give.
 As a mentor, you can: